maoli131/accde-website/README.md

-# LANDKIT
+# ACCDA

-Landkit Theme by Good Themes.
+This contains the source code for our ACCDA project information website.
+This website is based on Landkit Theme by Good Themes.
+Heavy modification by Mao Li.

 ### Documentation